mucsci-students/2022fa-475-475BelladonnaStreet/README.md

 # 2022fa-475-475BelladonnaStreet
-A letter with no return address is mailed to you.
-Mysteriously, it invites you to 475 Belladonna Street and implies it now belongs to you.
+A letter in an unmarked envelope appears in your mailbox.
+Mysteriously, it invites you to an address far outside town -- 475 Belladonna Street -- and implies it now belongs to you.
 Will you follow the invitation?
 What awaits you in this house?

 A series of puzzles lie between you and the mystery of 475 Belladonna Street.
 It's yours to claim, if you can find your way through.